FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/03-Subscriptions/README.md

 A company has separate Development, Testing, and Production environments.

-Instead of placing every resource inside a single subscription, the organization creates three subscriptions:
+Instead of placing every workload into a single subscription, the organization creates three independent subscriptions:

-- Development Subscription
+- Development
-- Testing Subscription
+- Testing
-- Production Subscription
+- Production

-This approach improves security, simplifies billing, and prevents development workloads from affecting production resources.
+This approach improves security, simplifies billing, isolates workloads, and prevents development activities from affecting production resources.

 ---